hyperion-project/hyperion.docs/docs/user/leddevices/network/atmoorb.md

 The device streams a set of RGB values to one or many AtmoOrb devices (aka Orbs) over UDP multicast.

-**The devices is not able to be detected, if the remote device is not available or failed.**
+**The device is not able to be detected, if the remote device is not available or failed.**

 ## Configuration